 Ana Maria Bisbe York

-Ana María is a data professional with over 35 years of experience in the software industry and extensive experience, both in training and in projects, in data modeling and analysis with Microsoft technology like SQL, Power BI, and Fabric for advanced analytics.
+Ana María is a data professional with over 35 years of experience in the software industry and extensive experience in both training and projects in data modeling and analysis with Microsoft technologies such as SQL, Power BI, and Fabric for advanced analytics.

 She shares knowledge and experiences and promotes the visibility of female talent in technology.

-You can find her in forums and international events and congresses in Spain, many European countries, LATAM, and the United States, as a speaker, organizer, or attendee, and also online on her Twitter account (ambynet), on LinkedIn (https://www.linkedin.com/in/ambynet/) or her technical blog at AMBY.NET (https://amby.net/) which he has maintained for almost 20 years.
-She is a Power Platform Madrid community co-leader and leads projects and initiatives in Power Platform Spain.
+You can find her in forums and international events and congresses in Spain, many European countries, LATAM, and the United States, as a speaker, organizer, or attendee, and also online on her Twitter account (ambynet), on LinkedIn (https://www.linkedin.com/in/ambynet/) or her technical blog at AMBY.NET (https://amby.net/), which he has maintained for more than 25 years.

 Ana Maria Bisbe York's Sessions